 How to apply

-While the application process can vary from person to person, you can typically apply for a loan by following these steps:
+While the application process can vary from person to person, you can typically apply for a loan following these steps:

 1. Go over your monthly income